terminalsin/ghast.dev/README.md

 ### Files and directories

+This project is setup to demonstrate use of the Required structure below.

+#### Required

 A Jekyll site on Github Pages will render if the repo includes the following:

 - Config file
     - `_config.yml`
-- Homepage:
+- Homepage file:
     - `index.md` OR
     - `index.html` OR
     - `README.md`

 If neither of the index files exist, then the `README.md` will be used and is sufficient and it requires no YAML metadata.

+You can add additional pages, themes, layouts and so on to that setup.

+#### Optional files

+You might be happy with a site that runs only on Github Pages - this could be fine for a simple site or for doc.

+If you do want to install and run locally, you will need to add these to the project.
+See [MichaelCurrin/jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) for a complete example.

+- `Gemfile`
+    - Github Pages installs based on the config file and not the `Gemfile`, so this is optional if not running locally.
-No `Gemfile` is needed on Github Pages but is recommended for local use if you have any gems (dependencies), including themes.
+    - But one is recommended for local use if you have any gems (such as plugins and themes).
+- `.gitignore`
+    - To ignore the built `_site` directory.
+    - Ignore the `vendor/` directory of gems.
+    - And to ignore the `.bundle` directory if using `bundler` to install.

 ### Pages and frontmatter